jamespooley/jamespooley/README.md

     * I like time series forecasting 📈 🔮
     * I like stochastic (especially Poisson) processes 🎲 🐟
     * I like 🐍 and I like 🏴‍☠️
-* As a people manager, I optimize for team psychological safety and work to create a pit of success for my direct reports 🕳️.
+* As a people manager, I optimize for team psychological safety and work to engineer a pit of success for my direct reports 🕳️.